ikem-krueger/ikem-krueger.github.io/_posts/2017-10-25-flash-is-using-alsa-instead-of-pulseaudio.md

 On my laptop I'm running Linux Mint Debian Edition.

-There I use Firefox.
-And everytime I opened a site where the Adobe Flash Player was required, VLC stopped playing music.
+I use Firefox, and everytime I opened a site where the Adobe Flash Player was used, VLC stopped playing music.

-I remembered that some programs use direct access to the soundcard via ALSA and PulseAudio need exclusive access to the soundcard.
+I vaguely remembered that some programs use ALSA to direct access the soundcard.
+But PulseAudio needs exclusive access to the soundcard to work properly.

 So I checked who uses the soundcard: